Hgoatly/Discover-Skane/readme.md

 sections respectively, as they are descriptive images that represent the content of their respective sections well.

 ### Layout:

-- The Bootstrap framework was used throughout the site to add responsiveness and facilitate mobile-first design.
+- The Bootstrap framework was used throughout the site to add responsiveness and to help facilitate mobile-first design.
+- The website is designed around a one page layout, so that site visitors can easily find the information they are looking for in one place.

 ### Wireframes:

 - The final Wireframes for this project can be viewed <a href="assets/wireframes/discover-skane.pdf" target="_blank">Here</a>
 - Original Wireframes can be seen here.
 - The decision was made to change the orignal design from having a carousel of images to having a single image because of